The Coolangatta Gold (film): Production

 Writer Peter Schreck and director Igor Auzins had worked together successfully on the 1982 film We of the Never Never and decided to collaborate on another project.
 They wanted to do a contemporary love story in the sporting genre, and originally thought of doing a $1.5 million film shot in Bondi.
 However, after a few days it became obvious they wanted to do something more ambitious.
 Auzins and Schreck formed a company, Angoloro Productions, with John Weiley as a third partner in December 1982.
 They then approached Hoyts Edgley, which agreed within 24 hours to finance the film.

+Filmmaker David Parker, who went on to make Malcolm (1986), was stills photographer on the film.

 Soundtrack

+The music recording of The Coolangatta Gold: Original Soundtrack Recording was produced by Ashley Irwin and edited for the soundtrack album by Philip Powers.

 Reception

 The film performed disappointingly at the box office.
 Jonathan Chissick, managing director of Hoyts, said "I thought it was the best script to come out of Australia.
 So, we failed there somewhere.
 I don't want to point my finger but there was obviously a failure."

 The Coolangatta Gold was parodied by the Australian comedy troupe The D-Generation in the 1993 season of The Late Show.
 The sketch "The Last Aussie Auteur: A Tribute to Filmmaker Warren Perso" features excerpts from various (fictional) Australian films, one being a box-office flop titled The Bermagui Bronze.

+A 2024 article in InReview argued the film was "much better than its reputation suggests...
+It looks sumptuous – the big screen photography, lush colours, Leni Riefenstahl-esque depiction of athleticism – and is superbly edited.
+Friels is excellent...
+Most of all, the primeval heart of the film never loses its power – the ache of a son who hates his father but also wants his respect, the uncertainty of the favoured son, the damage of toxic masculinity."

+Impact

+The film led to the establishment of the iron man race The Coolangatta Gold.

 Home media

 The Coolangatta Gold was released on DVD by Umbrella Entertainment in November 2012.
 The DVD is compatible with all region codes and includes special features such as a photo gallery, the making of The Coolangatta Gold and a Good Morning Australia segment.

 The music recording of The Coolangatta Gold: Original Soundtrack Recording was produced by Ashley Irwin and edited for the soundtrack album by Philip Powers.